danialgoodwin/dev/cheat-sheets/camunda-cheat-sheet.md

 1. Update the workflow model via Camunda Modeler (BPMN, DMN)
 1. In Camunda Modeler, save and deploy
 1. Start a process

+### Tips
+- In Camunda Modeler, use F12 to open dev tools